-Travel insurance in Mexico is a common topic in online discussion groups.
+Travel insurance for Mexico is a common topic in online discussion groups.
 It’s no wonder why people ask us about health coverage quite often.

 There are three different categories of travelers to Mexico.
 That means there are typically three different approaches to health coverage.